Tomin1/patience-deck/README.md

 You can find the built packages in the directory you specified in _output-prefix_ step.
 In addition to _patience-deck_ package you must install also _gc_, _libunistring_ and _guile22_ packages to the device.

+#### Note for i486 targets
+Currently there seems to be a bug in glibc that breaks iconv but only on i486 targets.
+The only working way to build working libunistring and guile is to add _/usr/lib/gconv_ to _/etc/ld.conf.d/gconv.conf_ in the target directory structure on Platform SDK.
+This workaround does not seem to work on Sailfish SDK at all and thus the build instructions above can not be used.
+This is not needed for harbour builds as there is a working workaround for it already in _tools/build\_deps.sh_ and that works also on Sailfish SDK.

 ### Building harbour version
 [Harbour](https://harbour.jolla.com/) aka _Jolla Store_ compatible packaging